sahilphule/devops-templates/documentation/github-actions/aws/ecs-ci-cd.md

 ---

-Click [GitHub](https://github.com/inflection-sahil/reancare/blob/master/.github/workflows/ecs-ci-cd.yml) for ECS CI/CD Code.
+Click [GitHub](https://github.com/inflection-sahil/reancare/blob/master/.github/workflows/ecs-ci-cd.yml) for ECS CI/CD Workflow.

 ## Steps:
-1. Create a github repository.
+1. Create a GitHub repository.
-2. Add your project files and folders in the repository.
+2. Add your project files and folders to the repository.
 2. Create *.github* folder in project directory.
-3. Inside it, create */workflows* directory.
+3. Inside it, create a */workflows* folder.
 4. Create *ecs-ci-cd.yml* file and store it in above-created *.github/workflows* directory.
-5. Define the **`name`** and following map of **`env variables`**:
+5. Define the **`name`** and following map of **`env`** variables:
     - AWS_REGION
     - ROLE_TO_ASSUME
     - ECR_REGISTRY_URI